hotinherre/Learn-With-Curiosity/Network/Network-Basic.md

 Encode with private key, decode with public key.

 IN HTTPS, public key is a digital certificate issued by a trusted CA.

+## File Transfer Protocal

+### FTP

+- Transfer files between client and server
+- One TCP connection to send command from client to server.
+List,reter, store.
+- One TCP connection to every file transmitting.

+### P2P

+- Download and share block files with other peers in the network.
+- Have a tracker server to maintain the info of which peer has which file
+- DHT: No more tracker server.
+Save part of node info in each node in the p2p network.

+## DNS

+- DNS server keep track of Domain name to IP address mapping.
+- DNS look up may go to mutiple layer DNS server, root -> first -> second.
+- Usually local network has set up local DNS server.
+- DNS are cached in OS.
+- Set local DNS record in /etc/hosts.
+- Enable load balancing by mapping one domain name to mutiple IP.

+### DNS record

+#### A Record and AAAA Record
+pointing domain name to IPv4/IPv6.
+Google.com =   8.8.8.8

+#### CNAME(alias)
+Point one domain name to another domain name.
+Which makes it as an alias.
+www.Google.com(alias) = Google.com.
+ALlows the domain to resolve same server with or without www. subdomain.
+If using A record, it requires to update mutiple record, when ip changes.
+With alias, you only need to change A record.

+#### MX(Mail Exchange)
+point mail address to mail server.
+Always try to send the mail server with lowest priority order first.

+#### SRV(Service Record)
+- Location of service on the network
+- Contains several setting data
+- Created automatically by applications